franklsm1/NHNFacebookApp/README.md

    The value given from the URL is the token which will last 60 days before needing to renew it (takes less then a minute once you have the APP_ID and APP_SECRET).
 * Plug both the group ID and the token into app.js and your app should run.
+* Also in the index.html and events.html file the name of the group, the about section and a short page description are hard coded in.
+To match up with the group you are pulling from you may want to update those values (they are plain text).

 # Files